VojtekLukas/english-for-designers/aboutme.md

 <p>
  Naturally my other likes are music and films, sometimes videogames when i have time for that.
  My favorite films are from Edgar Wright (i just love well writen and edited visual comedy) especially the Cornetto trilogy and films by Quentin Tarantino.
  My go to music genres are: DnB, Rap, and some experimental masterpieces.
+Sometimes i also try to DJ in my bedroom just for fun and actually i played 2 gigs as a DJ for my friends Show (that one friend who got me into videomaking), but i do not consider it as my career path (yet?).
 </p>

 -[My Work](work.md)